2025 Solar Incentives Guide for Oak Park, MI - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
-A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a given percentage of your solar system's cost.
+When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
+An incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a predetermined percentage of your solar system's cost.

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
-Now, solar installation projects begun after January 1, 2022, and finished by December 31, 2032, may be eligible for a 30% tax credit.
-The amount of the credit will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
-Starting in 2023, it will also be easier to qualify for credits for energy storage systems under this new program.
+In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
+Under the new program, solar installation projects that are completed between 2022 and 2032, might qualify for a 30% tax credit.
+This percentage will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
+Starting in 2023, it will also be easier to get credits for energy storage systems under this new program.

-Click here to learn more about the new Inflation Reduction Act.
-The best way to learn more about how the new Clean Energy Credit will apply to you is to speak with your local Oak Park solar panel installers directly.
+More information about the new Inflation Reduction Act can be found here.
+The best way to fully understand how the new Clean Energy Credit applies to you is to talk with your local Oak Park solar panel company.

 State & Local Solar Incentives